 Upon completion of the term of the new lease, MGX is to transport the Plant to a location of the Company's choosing to a maximum shipping cost of \$25,000.
-As of the date of this Management Discussion and Analysis Form, the Company inspected the plant and has entered into further discussions with MGX to extend the term of the Lease for another year, to April 30, 2020.
+As of the date of this Management Discussion and Analysis Form, the Company inspected the plant and had entered into further discussions with MGX to extend the term of the Lease to April 30, 2020 and is discussing the return of the Plant.